 By installing an energy-efficient basement, you join the positive movement to help the environment in the long run.
 Aside from that, many lifestyle benefits come with it.
 Installing energy-efficient appliances and using green materials allows you to save significant money on your energy bill.
 How much money?
 On average, an insulated basement will save you $300-$500 a year in addition to the environmental benefits that come with it.

-live in.
+Furthermore, making your basement energy-efficient means you create a safer environment to live in.
 Mould and mildew are health hazards that can grow in your basement.
 Many people suffer respiratory issues as a result of exposure to mould and mildew.
 When you renovate your basement to be energy efficient, you eliminate the moisture that causes these dangerous growths.
 As a result, you get a basement that is up to health standards.

 To fully understand how we construct an energy-efficient basement, we’ve listed a breakdown of the different materials we use to make it all possible.